Skip to main content

 Location Data at Rest

 Location history is stored in a local SQLite database on the device.
 The database is not encrypted.
 This means someone with physical access to a rooted device could read the data.
-For a self-hosted app where the user controls both the device and the server, this is a reasonable tradeoff.

 The database is not accessible to other apps (standard Android sandboxing).